 CLEP exams in subject areas may also be used to gain college credit.
 Only the subject exams of CLEP may be used; the general exams are not acceptable.
 CLEP exams are administered at a variety of locations.
-For currently enrolled students, a permission form to take a CLEP exam must be completed and approval granted prior to taking any exams.
 Students who wish to receive credit based on CLEP exams taken prior to enrollment at Barton must submit an official score report to the Office of Admissions.